ml-ME-gatech/modeling_tungsten/engineering_models/README.md

 Thus providing a lower bound for $\varepsilon_{u,rx}(T)$.
 Demonstrative plots of the before/after recrystallization model effect are shown below for the K-W3%Re (H) alloy.

 ![Effect of material recystalliation on material structural properties: K-W3\%Re (H)](./.git_images/K-W3pRe_Plate_(H)_UTS_and_UE.svg)

+## Data Sources and Work Cited
+I would like to acknowledge in particular the seminal work of [Nogami _et al_.]() for rigoursly testing, compiling, and analyzing several tungsten alloys, the primary resource for creating these property models.

+### Reference Works
+TO-DO

+### Data Sources
+TO-DO